awsdocs/aws-iot-sitewise-user-guide/doc_source/export-to-s3.md

 For more information about how to enable property value update messages for the asset properties to export to Amazon S3, see [Interacting with other AWS services](interact-with-other-services.md)\.

-This feature stores your asset property data and asset metadata in Amazon S3 in [Apache Parquet](https://parquet.apache.org/documentation/latest/) format\.
+This feature stores your asset property data and asset metadata in the [Apache Parquet](https://parquet.apache.org/documentation/latest/) format in Amazon S3\.
 Parquet is a columnar data format that saves space and enables faster queries compared to row\-oriented formats like JSON\.

 **Note**
 When this feature retrieves asset metadata, it supports up to approximately 1,500 assets\.
 This limitation applies only to asset metadata\.
 This limitation doesn't apply to the number of assets supported when the feature exports asset property data\.